PhyoThiri2325/Data-Portfolio/pizza_sales_analysis/Dashboard/Dashboard_report.md

 * **Worst Sellers by Total Orders:**
     * **The Brie Carre Pizza** also receives the fewest orders.

-## Consolidated Key Findings and Recommendations
+## Key Findings and Recommendations

 * **Peak Demand Management:** High order volumes on Fridays, Saturdays, Thursdays and during July/May and January indicate a need for increased staffing, optimized inventory, and targeted promotions during these times.
 * **Menu Optimization:**